How I Improved My Cholesterol by 20% in 5 Months – Without Medication!

 Beyond the improvement in my cholesterol, I’ve experienced other changes.
 I continue to drop weight as mentioned in my 2 month check-in post.
 I’m now at 165 lbs.
 I can see and feel that this is both muscle and fat.
 I believe this is attributable to both diet (less protein), but also an increased focus on cardio workouts in preparation for the Spartan Super, and less focus on weight training.
 Of course age may be a contributing factor also, as I approach 45.

 For some different prospective on the role protein plays in maintaining health and muscle, check out this great interview with Dr. Valter Longo from the Rich Roll podcast on longevity.
 The podcast is a great entry into better understanding longevity, and Dr. Longo’s take on the “pillars” of a healthy diet to live a long, energetic, and enjoyable life.

 For the next six months I’m planning to reduce cardio and increase resistance training in order to build back strength.
 We’ll see if the additional meat protein further assists building back muscle and mass.

 My sleep and energy levels continue to be great.
 I’ve drastically reduced my caffeine intake, and energy throughout the day is more stable and consistent (no more feeling like I need a siesta around 1:00!).
 Beyond removing my dependence on caffeine, I feel the reduction in sugars also helps stabilize blood sugars and energy levels.

-Well there you have it – what you eat can have a pretty significant influence on your cholesterol.
-I’m ecstatic I was able to reduce mine by 20% through foods I choose to eat!
+What you eat can have a influence on your cholesterol (as well as health in general), and I’m ecstatic I was able to reduce mine by 20% through foods I choose to eat!